wombleton/gitlaw-nz/acts/I/Industrial and Provident Societies Act 1908.md

     (5) A society may, by special resolution, determine to apply to be registered as a company under the [Companies Act 1993][74].

-    (6) A society may, by special resolution, determine to amalgamate with or transfer its engagements to a company registered under the Companies Act 1955 or the [Companies Act 1993][74], as the case may be.
+    (6) A society may, by special resolution, determine to amalgamate with or transfer its engagements to a company registered under the [Companies Act 1993][74].

     (7) A copy of every special resolution passed for any of the purposes referred to in subsections (1), (3), (4), or (6), signed by the chairperson of the meeting and countersigned by the secretary of the society, shall be sent to the Registrar, and be registered, and until it is registered, the special resolution shall not take effect.

-    (8) A copy of every special resolution passed for the purposes of subsection (5) shall be sent or delivered to the Registrar of Companies together with the application for registration under [section 12][92] of the Companies Act 1993\.
+    (8) A copy of every special resolution passed for the purposes of subsection (5) shall be sent or delivered to the Registrar of Companies together with the application for registration under [section 12][93] of the Companies Act 1993\.

-    Section 14 was substituted and sections 14A and 14B were inserted, as from 1 September 1996, by [section 51][90] Co-operative Companies Act 1996 (1996 No 24). _See_ [clause 2][91] Co-operative Companies Act Commencement Order 1996 (SR 1996/211).
+    Section 14 was substituted and sections 14A and 14B were inserted, as from 1 September 1996, by [section 51][91] Co-operative Companies Act 1996 (1996 No 24). _See_ [clause 2][92] Co-operative Companies Act Commencement Order 1996 (SR 1996/211).

+    Section 14A(6): amended, on 5 December 2013, by [section 14][78] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 14B Consequential provisions